paulgramlich/aiforgood_patientclustering/README.md

 # AI FOR GOOD: Patient clustering with VAE-SOM AND DPSOM
 ### Felix Steckenbiller & Paul Gramlich - Ludwig-Maximilians-Universität München

-This project contains the application of a new approach (self-organizing maps) to patient clustering.
+This project contains the application of a new approach (SOM-VAE and DPSOM) to patient clustering.

 ### Dataset